Nonexistence of motility induced phase separation transition in one dimension: Abstract

 \section{Abstract}

-We introduce and study a model of hardcore particles obeying run-and-tumble dynamics on a one-dimensional lattice, where particles run in either +ve or -ve $x$-direction with an effective speed $v$ and tumble (change their direction of motion) with a constant rate $\omega.$ We show that the coarse-grained dynamics of the system can be mapped to a beads-in-urn model called misanthrope process where particles are identified as urns and vacancies as beads that hop to a neighbouring urn situated in the direction opposite to the current.
-The hop rate, same as the magnitude of the current, depends on the total number of beads present in the departure and the arrival urn; we calculate it analytically and show that it does not satisfy the criteria required for a phase separation transition.
-Tumbling is generally detrimental to the stability of jamming; thus, our results for this restricted tumbling model strongly suggest that motility induced phase separation transition can not occur in one dimension.
+We introduce and study a model of hardcore particles obeying run-and-tumble dynamics on a one-dimensional lattice, where particles run in either +ve or -ve $x$-direction with an effective speed $v$ and tumble (change their direction of motion) with a constant rate $\omega$ when assisted by another particle from right.
+We show that the coarse-grained dynamics of the system can be mapped to a beads-in-urn model called misanthrope process where particles are identified as urns and vacancies as beads that hop to a neighbouring urn situated in the direction opposite to the current.
+The hop rate is same as the magnitude of the particle current; we calculate it analytically for a two-particle system and show that it does not satisfy the criteria required for a phase separation transition.
+Nonexistence of phase separation in this model, where tumbling dynamics is rather restricted, necessarily imply that motility induced phase separation transition can not occur in other models in one dimension with unconditional tumbling.

-An important class of nonequilibrium systems is that of active matter systems (AMS) \cite{ramaswamy_mechanics_2010} where the individual constituents are self-propelled; instances of such systems include bird flocks \cite{ballerini_interaction_2008}, bacterial colonies \cite{hall-stoodley_bacterial_2004}, photophoretic colloidal suspensions \cite{palacci_living_2013} and actin filaments \cite{schaller_polar_2010} etc. They exhibit a number or interesting features like large number fluctuations \cite{ramaswamy_mechanics_2010}, clustering and pattern formation \cite{palacci_living_2013}.
+An important class of nonequilibrium systems is that of active matter systems (AMS) \cite{ramaswamy_mechanics_2010} where the individual constituents are self-propelled; instances of such systems include bird flocks \cite{ballerini_interaction_2008}, bacterial colonies \cite{hall-stoodley_bacterial_2004}, photophoretic colloidal suspensions \cite{palacci_living_2013} and actin filaments \cite{schaller_polar_2010} etc. They exhibit a number or interesting features like large number-fluctuations \cite{ramaswamy_mechanics_2010}, clustering and pattern formation \cite{palacci_living_2013}.
 A major area of interest in the study of AMS has been the so-called {\it motility-induced phase separation} (MIPS) \cite{cates_motility-induced_2015,tailleur_statistical_2008,thompson_lattice_2011,fily_athermal_2012,redner_structure_2013,bialke_microscopic_2013,levis_clustering_2014,schnitzer_theory_1993} which refers to spatially separated high and low density regimes.
 Such aggregation or clustering of particles has been observed experimentally in many active matter systems \cite{palacci_living_2013}.
-The relevance of such aggregation process has also been proposed as a mechanism of formation bacterial biofilms \cite{hall-stoodley_bacterial_2004}, which are sources of infection.
+Relevance of the aggregation process has also been proposed as a mechanism of formation bacterial biofilms \cite{hall-stoodley_bacterial_2004}, which are sources of infection.